dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

-a way that it is possible to prove a security reduction from the security properties of a hybrid signature scheme to the properties of the respective component signature schemes and, potentially, other building blocks such as hash functions, KDF, etc.  Otherwise an entirely new proof of security is required, and there is a lack of assurance that the combination builds on the standardization processes and analysis performed to date on component algorithms.
+a way that it is possible to prove a security reduction from the security properties of a hybrid signature scheme to the properties of the respective component signature schemes and, potentially, other building blocks such as hash functions, KDF, etc. Otherwise, an entirely new proof of security is required, and there is a lack of assurance that the combination builds on the standardization processes and analysis performed to date on component algorithms.
 The resulting hybrid